We had no idea we’d make $103,457.98 our first year blogging.

 Last, but certainly not least, is our favorite traffic source for bloggers: Pinterest.

-Pinterest, like YouTube and Google, is also a search engine, so that means evergreen content and targeted search traffic.
+Pinterest, like YouTube and Google, is also a search engine, so that means content will stay popular and search over a long period of time.

-Perhaps the best part of Pinterest is that most marketers and businesses don’t understand it and underestimate its potential, which means that competition for traffic is MUCH lower.
+Perhaps the best part of Pinterest is that most bloggers and marketers don’t understand it and underestimate its potential, which means that competition for traffic is MUCH lower.

-Another factor to keep in mind regarding the demographics is that the majority of Pinterest users (more than 75%) are women, so you’ll want to consider that if your audience is primarily male.
+Another factor to keep in mind is that the majority of Pinterest users (more than 75%) are women, so you’ll want to consider that if your audience is primarily male.

 If you’re interested in learning more about using Pinterest to drive traffic to your blog, you can take our free 4-day Pinterest Marketing eCourse.